The Gothic Rainbow: Beginning Volume of the Vampire Noctuaries

 The body of the film was shot over 3 nights from 7pm to 7am at a bar in Downtown Cleveland.
 Exteriors were shot one night at another location in Columbus.
 The daytime woods images were taken at two different parks in Ohio and the snow-covered lake in the opening shot was actually done right along the side of a highway.

 Running about 30 minutes long, The Unseelie Court is a short film with an odd and unusual plot, very much in the tradition of an old Twilight Zone episode.
-The story takes place all in one evening, during a thunderstorm, at a mysterious pub called Storytellers Tavern where patrons come to hear strange and unusual tales, just as much as they come to enjoy a drink.
-Storytellers is very deserted, because of the storm.
-Vivian, a young woman in her twenties, and a regular at Storytellers, comes in without any concern for the storm.
-Initially, she is disappointed; the place is so deserted, Vivian imagines she has no chance of hearing a good tale tonight.
+The story takes place all in one evening, during a thunderstorm, at a mysterious pub called Storytellers Tavern where patrons come to hear strange and unusual tales.
+Vivian, a young woman in her twenties, and a regular at Storytellers, comes in and the place is so deserted, Vivian imagines she has no chance of hearing a good tale tonight.
 But, there may be an interesting story awaiting in the shadows after all...

 Tales From The Dark Tower

 The short story Born Of the Night was my first to be published in an anthology, entitled Tales From The Dark Tower.

 Based upon artwork by Joseph Vargo, all the writers created stories around a central character named Brom and his experiences in an ancient haunted castle, known simply as the Dark Tower.

 The story I wrote was based upon my favorite Vargo painting, also called Born Of the Night.
 I was very honored that Joe asked me to write and participate in his project, but I was even more excited when I discovered that none of the other authors had yet chosen the Born Of the Night image as the basis for their story.
 It was really fun to write a tale based upon artwork I liked so much.

 The book is available on Amazon but you can click the image above to read my short story.